Pottery: Health and environmental issues

 Historically, lead poisoning (plumbism) was a significant health concern to those glazing pottery.
 This was recognised at least as early as the nineteenth century.
-The first legislation in the UK to limit pottery workers exposure to lead was included in the Factories Act Extension Act in 1864, with further introduced in 1899.
+The first legislation in the UK to limit pottery workers' exposure to lead was included in the Factories Act Extension Act in 1864, with further amendments introduced in 1899.

 Silicosis is an occupational lung disease caused by inhaling large amounts of crystalline silica dust, usually over many years.
-Workers in the ceramic industry can develop it due to exposure to silica dust in the raw materials; colloquially it has been known as 'Potter's rot'.
-Less than 10 years after its introduction, in 1720, as a raw material to the British ceramics industry the negative effects of calcined flint on the lungs of workers had been noted.
-In one study reported in 2022, of 106 UK pottery workers 55 per cent had at least some stage of silicosis.
+Workers in the ceramic industry can develop it due to exposure to silica dust in the raw materials; colloquially, it has been known as 'Potter's rot'.
+Less than 10 years after its introduction in 1720 as a raw material for the British ceramics industry, the negative effects of calcined flint on workers' lungs had been noted.
+In one study reported in 2022, of 106 UK pottery workers, 55 per cent had at least some stage of silicosis.
 Exposure to siliceous dusts is reduced by either processing and using the source materials as aqueous suspension or as damp solids, or by the use of dust control measures such as local exhaust ventilation.
 These have been mandated by legislation, such as The Pottery (Health and Welfare) Special Regulations 1950 in the UK.
-The Health and Safety Executive in the UK has produced guidelines on controlling exposure to respirable crystalline silica in potteries, and the British Ceramics Federation provide a guidance booklet.
+The Health and Safety Executive in the UK has produced guidelines on controlling exposure to respirable crystalline silica in potteries, and the British Ceramics Federation provides a guidance booklet.

 Environmental concerns include off-site water pollution, air pollution, disposal of hazardous materials, disposal of rejected ware and fuel consumption.

 History

-A great part of the history of pottery is prehistoric, part of past pre-literate cultures.
+Part of the history of pottery is prehistoric, dating to pre-literate cultures.
 Therefore, much of this history can only be found among the artifacts of archaeology.
-Because pottery is so durable, pottery and shards of pottery survive for millennia at archaeological sites, and are typically the most common and important type of artifact to survive.
-Many prehistoric cultures are named after the pottery that is the easiest way to identify their sites, and archaeologists develop the ability to recognise different types from the chemistry of small shards.
+Because pottery is so durable, pottery and shards of pottery survive for millennia at archaeological sites and are typically the most common and important artifacts to survive.
+Many prehistoric cultures are named after the pottery that is the easiest way to identify their sites, and archaeologists have developed the ability to recognise different types from the chemistry of small shards.

 Before pottery becomes part of a culture, several conditions must generally be met.